 The city may also enforce the provisions of this Ordinance by any other remedy available at law, including injunctions, mandamus, abatement, and proceedings to prevent, enjoin, abate, or remove the unlawful buildings, use, or act.

 The city may also enforce the provisions of this Ordinance by withholding a building permit or certificate of occupancy, to the extent permitted by state law.

-This Ordinance shall be effective immediately upon its adoption and publication according to law.